yyumna/climatechange_ai/events/neurips2020.md

 * How to prepare a successful submission for the workshop.
 * Our mentorship program (applications due August 25), which will pair applicants from a variety of backgrounds with experienced mentors to help improve their submission.

 The webinar will be recorded and posted as a resource here, on the CCAI NeurIPS 2020 website.
+Attendance limit 100.

 ## Frequently Asked Questions